isaacnmm/pestpolicy-hugo2XX/content/posts/do-cats-eat-lizards/index.md

 Moreover, the cat face walking challenges, breathing, have frequent pooping and urination and generates inability to meow after eating Mexican bearded lizards.
 2. **Gila Monitor lizard. **This lizard is known attack and bite cats in defense.
 Its poison is severe than that of Mexican Bearded lizard and its poisonous teeth paralyzes the cat on injection.
 Their skin also house bacteria that causes severe infection on your cat.
 3. **Komodo dragon.

 **This lizard is able to attack and kill cats on approach immediately.
 It has poisonous glands that release killing venom on biting.
 Cats bitten by die in minutes.
 Most cats fear hunting the Komodo dragon.
 In fact, Komodo dragon is known to kill human beings.
-4. **Juvenile blue
-- tailed skinks. **The skinks secrets poison in their skin, which kills the cat when eaten.
+4. **Juvenile blue-tailed skinks. **The skinks secrets poison in their skin, which kills the cat when eaten.
 Cats are highly attracted to blue tailed skinks and often prey on them.

 The skinks dont run fast in case of attack (they are easily caught by cats).
 5. They have poisonous skin (skin produces poison) which kill cats when eaten.
 Salamanders have smooth soft skins and are usually swallowed whole by cats.
 Salamander dont escape faster and thus are easily caught by cats (predators).